vb-consulting/NpgsqlRest/options.md

 - If this column is not present, the success is when the endpoint returns any records.
 - If this column is not present, it must be either a boolean to indicate success or a numeric value to indicate the HTTP Status Code to return.
 - If this column is present and retrieves a numeric value, that value is assigned to the HTTP Status Code and the login will authenticate only when this value is 200.

-### AuthenticationOptions.UseActiveDirectoryFederationServicesClaimTypes

-- Type: `bool`
-- Default: `true`

-Any columns retrieved from the reader during login, which don't have a name in `StatusColumnName` or `SchemeColumnName` will be used to create a new identity `Claim`.
-Column name will be interpreted as the claim type and the associated reader value for that column will be the claim value.

-When this value is set to true (default) column name will try to match the constant name in the [ClaimTypes class](https://learn.microsoft.com/en-us/dotnet/api/system.security.claims.claimtypes?view=net-8.0) to retrieve the value.

-For example, column name `NameIdentifier` or `name_identifier` (when transformed by the default name transformer) will match the key `NameIdentifier` which translates to this: http://schemas.xmlsoap.org/ws/2005/05/identity/claims/nameidentifier

 ### AuthenticationOptions.UserClaimsContextKey